40 Recipes to Make Using Your Immersion Blender

 Slow-Cooker Butternut Squash Soup

 Much of the work for this soup can be done in advance, and it keeps all day in the slow cooker.
-This can easily be doubled if you're feeding a crowd.
-Once you've tried it, try mixing it up—add save or savory with the thyme or replace it with nutmeg.
+The recipe can easily be doubled if you’re feeding a crowd.
+Once you’ve tried it, try mixing it up—add sage or savory with the thyme, or replace the thyme with nutmeg.
 For a vegan version, replace the chicken broth with vegetable broth. —Jennifer Machado, Alta, California

 I made this recipe for an assignment in culinary school—my first time making barbecue sauce.
 I have to say, it was the best barbecue sauce I had in a long time!
 The hint of coffee livens up the sweet barbecue sauce perfectly. —Evan Haut, Canton, Ohio